wm97artsociety/Manierism-megabyte-rig-/README.md

 So if you head to termux in a wallet that lost balance

-Cd emulated/0/download/manierismmegabytes/(usewalletrigheretoupdatebalance)
+Cd emulated/0/download/manierismmegabytes/(usewalletrighere) for example (rig1).json enter button

+Now update numbers lost

-You will not lose you're money no more
+You will not lose you're money no more ❤️💵 long live a dollar